Our greatest assets are our people—each driven by a passion for helping students!

 TECHNICAL SERVICES MANAGER

 Ms. White started at Champion in 2003 as a Loan Counselor, bringing her financial collections experience to help struggling students with repayment options for their student loans.
-From there her knowledge grew for her to expand into Quality Assurance and Auditing.
+From there, she expanded her knowledge to include Quality Assurance and Auditing.
 She left Champion briefly in 2008 to gain knowledge in fraud and technology.
 Upon her return to Champion in 2011, she combined her student loan and technology expertise to improve system performance and business procedures as an Application Systems Analyst.
-In 2017, Ms. White was promoted to Technical Services Manager where she continues to enjoy enhancing the system to improve interactions with students and clients.
+In 2017, Ms. White was promoted to Technical Services Manager, where she continues to enjoy enhancing the system to improve interactions with students and clients.

-Ja-lene Clark has the heart and drive of an entrepreneur combined with the spirt of a teacher and learning style of a hands-on apprentice.
-She has served for over two decades as a publisher, developmental editor, writer, in marketing, graphic design and web design (skilled in Photoshop, InDesign, Illustrator and WordPress) with a focus on self-help and self-improvement subjects.
+Ja-lene Clark has the heart and drive of an entrepreneur combined with the spirit of a teacher and learning style of a hands-on apprentice.
+She has served for over two decades as a publisher, developmental editor, writer, in marketing, graphic design, and web design (skilled in Photoshop, InDesign, Illustrator, and WordPress) with a focus on self-help and self-improvement subjects.

 From 2009 to January 2016, Mrs. Clark served as a graphic designer of marketing and sales materials, website developer and assisted Champion by performing publishing tasks on a consultant and freelance basis.
-In February 2016, she accepted a salaried position with Champion and has since continued to develop marketing materials, is responsible for writing, producing and designing the graphics and web-based elements of four online courses (launching three), developing, maintaining and updating five websites, managing social media campaigns, writing, editing and publishing and distributing press releases and white papers.
+In February 2016, she accepted a salaried position with Champion.
+She has since continued to develop marketing materials, writes, produces, and designs the graphics and web-based elements of online courses.
+Ms. Clark has developed and maintains five websites for Champion.
+Other responsibilities include writing, editing, and publishing press releases and white papers.

 TRAINING AND EDUCATION MANAGER

-In November 2017, CeCe joined Champion as the Training and Education Manager and is excited to share her knowledge with a new audience.
-At Champion her focus is on working with high schools to deliver life skills and financial literacy classes to help educate and to empower their students into becoming Champions as they face real-world situations.
+In November 2017, CeCe Keeto joined Champion as the Training and Education Manager and was excited to share her knowledge with a new audience.
+At Champion, her focus is on working with high schools to deliver life skills and financial literacy classes to help educate and to empower their students into becoming Champions as they face real-world situations.